-An optimized LinkedIn profile is a must for selling on LinkedIn.
+An optimized LinkedIn profile is a must for generating leads from LinkedIn.

 It plays a huge role in inbound leads – people who find you on LinkedIn through search or through content.
 These are the best leads because they already trust you and want to buy from you.